CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * Wireless Distribution Systems (direct cabling between the access points is not necessary) If high availability requirements are to be met, no wireless distribution system should be set up.
 In a wireless distribution system, repeaters must communicate with both the wireless clients and the access point.
 This reduces the transmission rate by half.
 This drastic reduction in the transmission rate can only be avoided by having clients and repeaters communicate with each other on a different frequency than repeaters and access points / WLAN routers.
 Theoretically, a wireless distribution system with up to 254 repeaters can be operated in a network if the repeaters are not connected in series, but in the star, in order to avoid signal overlaps.

 Before building a wired distribution system, decide whether to build a standalone physical switch infrastructure for the WLANs, a virtualized switch infrastructure or, alternatively, logical segmentation through Virtual Local Area Networks (VLANs).
-In particular, safety aspects must be taken into account.
+In particular, safety aspects should be considered.

 #### NET.2.1.M8 Behavioral rules for WLAN security incidents